t-wing11/NBA-project/README.md

 # theScore "NBA Team Viewer" Interview Question
 At theScore, we're always looking for intelligent and resourceful Android developers to join our growing team.
 To help us evaluate new talent, we have created this take-home interview question.
-This question should take you no more than a few hours.
+This challenge would take few hours to finish, we advice to read the requirement carefully.
+If you have any question please don't hasitate to ask.

 **All candidates must complete this before the possibility of an in-person interview.
 During the in-person interview, your submitted project will be used as the base for questions.**